-Whilst three-dimensional tiles are in no way a new development in the tiling industry, 2018 will see the trend progress with the emergence of many new and exciting ranges that are sure to catch the eye of discerning designers looking for something a little different.
+While three-dimensional tiles are in no way a new development in the industry, 2018 will see the trend progress with the emergence of many new and exciting ranges that are sure to catch the eye of discerning designers looking for something a little different.

-One of the most exciting ranges from Solus Ceramics is Dimensional, a distinctive collection of 3D tiles with geometric, angular characteristics.
-Dimensional features stunning space age and contemporary patterns that enable the creation of wonderful abstract feature wall designs.
+One of the most exciting ranges from Solus is Dimensional, a distinctive collection of 3D tiles with geometric, angular characteristics.
+Dimensional features stunning space-age and contemporary patterns that enable the creation of wonderful abstract feature wall designs.
 With varying three-dimensional relief patterns, this imaginative range allows architects and designers to create an array of complex patchwork arrangements or regular repeated patterns.

 The range is available in a chic core palette of grey scale colours including white, off-white, grey and black.
 In addition to the central monochrome shades, the Dimensional range is also available in two gold and silver metallic versions, both featuring scored lines and speckled grain textures to add further interest.

-For those looking for a softer more shapely 3D range, Solus Ceramics are excited to introduce Silhouette.
+For those looking for a softer more shapely 3D range, Solus is excited to introduce Silhouette.
 Made up of 11 neutral and metallic colours, Silhouette features a square format that is available in two textured options; curved and lined.

 The curved option features a characteristic quarter circle three-dimensional arc, whilst the lined option has been crafted to include a smooth asymmetrical peak.
 These tiles can be used to create repeated uniform patterns, or applied more randomly to create fractured, unconventional designs.